Maramattia/HTML-CSS-and-Javascript-for-Web-Developers/README.md

-# Solution for module2 assignment of the coursera course: HTML, CSS, and Javascript for Web Developers
+# Solution for assignments of coursera course: HTML, CSS, and Javascript for Web Developers